Digital Nomad Life Lessons from my Travel Destinations

 Pick a destination that fits your current stage of life

 India was perfect as a starting point.
 When I started, I practically had no clients and my business was just building slowly.
-Therefore, the lack of good internet, the possibility to dive into spirituality, extreme low cost and the constant magical surprises India gifts on a daily basis made it the perfect location.
+Therefore, the lack of good internet, the possibility to dive into spirituality, enjoy the extreme low cost and the constant magical surprises India gifts on a daily basis made it the perfect location.
 Today, with my life circumstances of focus on business, clients and need of stability as I do it, India would be a very a very frustrating location to go to.
-Time is not a renewable resource, if you have a chance to enjoy a destination that perfectly fits your phase of life, do it.
+Time is not a renewable resource, so picking the right place for you at each phase of life is recommended.
 Picking your travel destination wisely makes everything easier and happier once you get there.
-In India, I wasn’t working, nor traveling, I was drifting.
+In India, I tested for the first time work and travel combined, and it was also the last time where travel was more important than work.
+I miss India not only because of India, but also because it was the last place I was truly traveling as first priority, before work became the new center.

 The impact stability and staying longer has on your business

-From an initial nomadic vision of moving locations on a daily basis, I transitioned to a situation in which I stayed 6 months in one city.
-The main benefit I could think of is business.
-I practically worked every day from 9AM to 10PM, and the impact it had on my businesses was immense.
+In Israel I understood that moving every day as an ultra nomad can make life impossible.
+In India, I stayed up to a few months in places I really liked.
+Arequipa was special, as it is the only city until now since 2010 where I stayed a full 6 months period.
+The main positive impact of that was on my business activity.
+I practically worked every day from 9AM to 9PM, and the impact it had on my businesses was immense.
 My online language school was finally making sales, and my freelancing career transitioned from working for $3 hourly to making business plans of $2,000 each with a cool partner from Pakistan.
 Consistency, focus and hard work have a powerful impact.
 Add to that the time saved when you stay in one place, and you can generate massive wins.
 Conclusion: If you are in a critical period with your business, or want to make the first few substantial wins, staying longer in a place makes a lot of sense.
 Warning: In business, it always seems like the current period is critical, so it’s an art for itself not to get confused on this point.

 The importance of weekends